TheTimare/Course-Socket-App/README.md

 Written on C++/CLI.

 ### Start instruction:
-1. Download the project and run it
+1. Download a projects and run any of them
 2. Right-click on the project, select Linker -> System -> Subsystem and set it to "Windows(/SUBSYSTEM:WINDOWS)"
 3. Switch to Linker -> Advanced -> Entry Point and set it to "Main"
 4. Now the project can be compiled